-The Equity Shares of the Company continue to be listed on National Stock Exchange ofIndia Limited (NSE) and BSE Limited (BSE).
-The requisite annuallisting fees for the financial year 2017-18 have been paid to these Exchanges.
+The Equity Shares of the Company continue to be listed on NSE and BSE.
+The requisiteannual listing fees for the financial year 2020-21 have been paid to these Exchanges.

 Directors and Key Managerial Personnel

-The Board recommends re-appointment of the above said directors in the ensuing AGM.There was no other change in the non-executive directors and other Key ManagerialPersonnel (KMP) during the year under review.
+Apart from the above there was no other change in the directors and Key ManagerialPersonnel ("KMP") during the year under review and thereafter.

-The Audit Committee of the Board of Directors consists entirely of IndependentDirectors.
-The details of the composition and number of meetings of the Audit Committeeare furnished in the Corporate Governance Report.During the year all recommendationsmade by the Audit Committee were accepted by theBoard.
+The Audit Committee of the Board of Directors consisted entirely of IndependentDirectors.
+The details of the composition and number of meetings of the Audit Committeeare furnished in the Corporate Governance Report forming part of the Annual Report.During the year all the recommendations made by the Audit Committee were accepted by theBoard.

 Policy on Directors' appointment & remuneration

-Pursuant to the provisions of Section 178(3) of the Act and Regulation 19(4) of SEBIListing Regulations and as per the recommendations of the Nomination and RemunerationCommittee the Board has adopted a policy forappointment and remuneration of the Directors Key Managerial Personnel Senior ManagementPersonnel and other employees of the Company and their remuneration.
-The components ofremuneration policy are brie_y stated in the Corporate Governance Report forming part ofthe Annual Report.
+Pursuant to the provisions of Section 178(3) of the Act and Regulation 19(4) of SEBILODR Regulations and as per the recommendations of NRC the Board has adopted a policy forappointment and remuneration of the Directors Key Managerial Personnel Senior ManagementPersonnel and other employees of the Company.
+The components of remuneration policy arebrie_y stated in the Corporate Governance Report forming part of the Annual Report.

 Energy Conservation Technology Absorption & Foreign Exchange

-As required under Section 134 of the Act read with Rule 8 of the Companies (Accounts)Rules 2014 the particulars regarding conservation of energytechnology absorption and foreign exchange earnings & outgo are given in AnnexureA hereto and forms part of this Report.
+As required under Section 134 of the Act read with Rule 8 of the Companies (Accounts)Rules 2014 ("Accounts Rules'') the particulars regarding conservation of energytechnology absorption and foreign exchange earnings & outgo are given in AnnexureA hereto and forms part of this Report.